How to Open a Dispensary in Illinois – 2025 Guide

 Overview of Cannabis in Illinois

-In July 2024, the state celebrated $1 billion in cannabis retail sales, which includes more than $850 million in adult-use cannabis sales and almost $150 million in medical cannabis sales.
-This milestone was achieved two weeks faster in 2024 compared to 2023.
-This fiscal year also saw total cannabis sales surpass $2 billion.
+In July 2024, Illinois hit a major milestone—$1 billion in cannabis retail sales.
+That includes over $850 million from adult-use cannabis and nearly $150 million from medical sales.
+Even more impressive, the state reached this milestone two weeks faster than in 2023.
+Overall, total cannabis sales for the fiscal year topped $2 billion.

 Current State of the Cannabis Market in Illinois

-The Cannabis Regulation and Tax Act, effective January 1, 2020, legalized recreational marijuana in Illinois.
-Since then, the market for cannabis products has been expanding steadily.
+The Cannabis Regulation and Tax Act (CRTA) legalized recreational marijuana in Illinois.
+Since then, the market for cannabis products has been expanding steadily, influenced by evolving cannabis laws.

 In the first month of legalization, Illinois recorded recreational cannabis sales worth nearly $39.3 million, excluding state government taxes.
 This number increased each month, resulting in total sales of $668.8 million by the end of the year.